-In late August, we will be in contact with details of your online pre-arrival induction, where you will get a lot of important information about your accommodation.
+At the beginning of September, we will be in contact with details of your online pre-arrival induction, where you will get a lot of important information about your accommodation.
 Once you have completed your induction, you will then be able to book your arrival slot.

 Can I bring my bicycle?

 Yes.
 We would encourage you to do so.
 All halls of residence and both campuses have secure cycle parking provision.
 We recommend that you bring a Gold Standard D lock to secure your bike within our secure compounds and don't forget your helmet and lights!

 All of our accommodation has wireless internet access, the cost of which is included in the rent.
 You will be subject to a fair usage policy in relation to the internet services in your building and we cannot guarantee that high bandwidth activities can always be supported.
 You will be supplied with full details on how to connect to the internet when you move into your accommodation.

 Are guests allowed to stay in my accommodation with me?

 Each hall has its own guest policy but you are normally allowed over-night guests so long as you sign them in with your local accommodation team.
 Due to recent social distancing restrictions, guest policies have needed to be restricted and curtailed.
 All halls will follow the UK GOVT guidance at the time and will allow guests into the accommodation in line with this.